Role: Senior Product & UX DesignerClient: Oxford City GuideMulti-phase, 2024–2025

 What we found:

-1. Unclear tour start/exit → explicit Start with preload indicator, tour-aware centering, manual GPS override; Exit with save-progress and quick feedback; Resume entry point.
+Users need explicit Start with preload indicator, tour-aware centering, manual GPS override; Exit with save-progress and quick feedback; Resume as an entry point.

-2. Offline claims doubted → download size/time estimate, offline test card, partial-offline transparency (map/text vs audio/images).
+Show download size/time estimates, provide offline test card, clarify partial-offline transparency (map/text vs audio/images).

-3. Audio failures kill trust → visible fallback to device TTS with text highlight/transcript and speed control; surfaced error states.
+Visible fallback to device TTS with text highlight/transcript and speed control; surface error states transparently.

-4. Permission fatigue → single well-timed prompt with on-device copy; optional background location only with stated benefit.
+Single well-timed prompt with on-device copy; optional background location only when benefit is stated.

 Design Process & Approach